misterbuckley/vim-oracle/README.md

 ### Interactive Mode

 Run `:VimOracle` (or your mapping) to open an interactive prompt.
 The prompt will be pre-filled with context about your current file and line number.
 You can also open a dedicated prompt window with `:VimOraclePromptWindow`.
-If you run this command while text is visually selected, the selected text will be inserted into the prompt window.
+This command accepts a range, so running it from Visual mode inserts the selected text into the prompt window.
 Otherwise, the window is populated with the default prompt for the current filetype.
 Edit the text and use `:VimOracleSend` (or your mapping) to send it to the AI tool.
 The prompt window uses the `vimoracleprompt` filetype so you can define autocmds or mappings specific to it.